EV/EBITDA (Enterprise Multiple) by Sector/Industry (U.S. Large Cap)

 How the EV/EBITDA multiple by Sector is calculated?

-The EBITDA multiple for a specific sector is calculated by dividing the total enterprise value of all sector companies by the sum of their total annual EBITDA.
+The EV/EBITDA multiple for a sector is determined by dividing the total enterprise value of all companies within that sector by the sum of their total annual EBITDA.

-1. Calculate EV: Calculate the Enterprise Value (EV) for each company.
+1. Calculate Enterprise Value (EV): Calculate the Enterprise Value (EV) for each company.
 EV is calculated as the market capitalization (total market value of outstanding shares) plus the total debt of the company, minus cash and cash equivalents.
 The formula is:

 EV = Market Capitalization + Total Debt – Cash and Cash Equivalents